 Silver is unique among all commodities in that just four institutional traders together hold short positions that are the equivalent of 110 days of world production (and the top eight traders are short nearly 160 days of silver production).
-In the long-term, this is a bullish setup since short positions are eventually covered (bought back).
-But in the near-term, the big players can sell more paper contracts into the market in order to quell rallies.
+In the long term, this is a bullish setup since short positions are eventually covered (bought back).
+But in the near term, the big players can sell more paper contracts into the market to quell rallies.

 It's crucial to keep a long-term perspective if you are a silver investor.
 Silver has been building a long-term base of support over the past few months.
 During this consolidation period, the outlook for new mining supply has worsened as silver prices have remained low (below many miners' all-in costs of production).
 A supply-demand imbalance in the physical market can, and almost certainly will, cause a short squeeze in the futures market.